MTBF is an abbreviation for Mean Time Between Failures.

 R = exp(-43800/500000) = 0.916127

-which says that there is an 83.9% probability that the product will operate for the 5 years without a failure, or that 83.9% of the units in the field will still be working at the 5 year point.
+which says that there is an 91.6% probability that the product will operate for the 5 years without a failure, or that 91.6% of the units in the field will still be working at the 5 year point.
 Thus, if you have 1000 units in the field, this calculation estimates that 916 will still be working (84 will have failed) at the 5 year point.
 Note: the Reliability calculation assumes replacement upon failure.